victor-mwania/simple-wallet-api/README.md

 ### **Installation**

-To build the docker image with docker with docker compose run the following command:
+To build the docker image with docker with docker compose run the following command :

 ```bash
 docker-compose -f docker-compose.yml build
 ```

-Then run the appliaction with the command below:
+Then run the application with the command below :

 ```bash
 docker-compose -f docker-compose.yml up
 ```

-The above command create the postgres container then runs db migrations then creates simplewallet, which is our application and exposes it on port 4000.
+The above command create the postgres container then runs db migrations then creates simplewallet container, which is our application and exposes it on port 4000.

 You can access the graphql plaground from [http://localhost:4000/](http://localhost:4000/)